zoubingwu/vite-plugin-next-react-router/README.md

 });
 ```

-This plugin will scan you pages folder then automatically inject code to the index html, you don't have to write any other code for initial rendering, just like Next.js.
+This plugin will scan your pages folder then automatically inject code to index html, you don't have to write any other code for initial rendering, just like Next.js.
+There is a example project under `/example/react` folder.

-It follows most of the Next.js style file system based routing rules and route files named `index` to the root of the pages directory.
+It follows most of the Next.js style file system based routing rules.
 You can check their docs [here](https://nextjs.org/docs/routing/introduction).

 If you found any inconsistency with Next.js, please open an issue.